-The Fund Actuary, Aon Hewitt Limited, has also been consulted on the content of this Statement.
+The Fund Actuary, Aon Solutions UK Limited, has also been consulted on the content of this Statement.

-In addition, the Administering Authority has had regard to the Fund's Statement of Investment Principles / Investment Strategy Statement (ISS) published under Regulation 12 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 (the Investment Regulations).
+In addition, the Administering Authority has had regard to the Fund's Investment Strategy Statement (ISS) published under Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 (the Investment Regulations).